10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 Buying a flat that does not accommodate your next phase of life typically leads to early upgrading, which carries its own significant costs: agent fees, stamp duties, moving expenses, and renovation all over again.

-Mistake #7 – Rushing the Purchase
+7. Rushing the Purchase

 What rushing typically causes: